Madras Cafe: Plot

 The plot opens in Jaffna, where a bus full of passengers is stopped by armed men and all are massacred.

-The film then moves to a bearded man in Kasauli, revealed to be Vikram Singh.
-He sees on TV that the Sri Lankan President has been killed by a suicide bomber.
-He purchases a bottle of liquor and goes to a nearby church.
-The priest of that church, who seems to have known him for the past three years, asks him about his "conspiracy" when he says, "Our Prime Minister could have been saved from the conspiracy".
-Vikram starts narrating his story to the priest.
+A man in Kasauli, revealed to be Vikram Singh sees on TV that the Sri Lankan President has been killed by a suicide bomber.
+In a nearby church he confesses to Priest, "Our Prime Minister could have been saved from the conspiracy." and Vikram starts narrating his story to the priest.